 Paper: You can use a full sheet of watercolor paper that has been gessoed.
 We will cut it into quarters.
 Another option is the Arches Oil paper that does not need to be gessoed.
 It is an alternative to painting on the wood panels as well, you will need to tape them to a hard surface.
 (I will bring extra sheets for purchase.)

 Sizes: If you tend to work quickly, you will want larger sized panels, or more panels.
 You probably won't finish all of them during the workshop, but you'll have time to get a good start.
 If you work slowly you can get smaller and fewer panels.
 I like working on 12” x 12”.)

 Brayers: Soft Rubber

 Optional tools: I will have some for you to try in class.
 None of these are necessary!
 Think of anything you can use to make marks that is soft and rubbery.
 Rubber spatulas, bowl scrapers, etc.

 Optional: A few oil paints in stick form (not oil pastels.)
 R and F brand are very soft and buttery, the Sennelier and Oil Bar brands are more dense, they will work better on drier work.
 Shiva brand is too soft, not recommended.
-I will have some in class for shared use, also.
+I will have some in class for shared use as well.